Kumya County: Transport

 The county is served by rail and road.
 Kŭmya Youth Station is on the P'yongra Line of the Korean State Railway.
 The road system is well-developed, thanks to the level terrain.

 Environment

 To the west, there are high mountains but the eastern portion of the county is flat.
 The majority of the county are mountains, with only 19.6% of the area being below 500 metres elevation.
 The highest peak is Chŏngamsan (정암산).
 The chief river is the Ryonghŭng with around 50 rivers flowing through the county in total.
 Several islands are situated around the Songjŏn Bay (송전만).
 Forestland makes up about 89% of the county's area.

 The north of the county is the Bujongmyon mountain range, in the east, the Taedok mountain range and in the south and in the west, the Geobong mountain range.

 The county has extensive underground resources, such as copper, gold, zinc, iron, graphite and asbestos.

 The Kumya River estuary Important Bird Area and Kumya Bay Important Bird Area are in the county.

-Claim by South Korea

-Due to the specific nature of inter-Korea relationship, the subdivision is not recognized by its current assignment that is happening in North Korea by the South Korean government.
-South Korea claims the name of the North Korean county is Yŏnghŭng(永興) county(the former name of the subdivision) through the Committee for the Five Northern Korean Provinces.